-The Template Creator lets you flip smart objects of the user photo region horizontally or vertically.
+The Template Creator lets you flip smart objects of the face region horizontally or vertically.

 To flip a smart object of the face region, use standard Photoshop tools.
 For example, go to Edit menu > Transform > Flip Horizontal / Vertical.

-When you reparse your PSD document, you tell the Template Creator that one or several user photo regions have been flipped.
+When you reparse your Photoshop document (PSD), you tell the Template Creator that one or several face regions have been flipped.
 Later, when you process test photos, make notice that images placed into a specified face region are flipped horizontally or vertically.

 Flipping works in the same way for all user photo regions regardless of the template type.